Culture of Switzerland

 Switzerland lies at the crossroads of several major European cultures.
 Three of the continent's major languages, German, French and Italian, are national languages of Switzerland, along with Romansh, spoken by a small minority.
 Therefore, Swiss culture is characterized by diversity, which is reflected in a wide range of traditional customs.
 The 26 cantons also account for the large cultural diversity.

-Not withstanding the regional disparities, the Alps have played an essential role in shaping the history and culture of Switzerland.
+Notwithstanding the regional disparities, the Alps have played an essential role in shaping the history and culture of Switzerland.
 Some scholars, such as Claude Reichler, Kathleen Kete and Joseph Jung, have identified the mid to late 18th century as a period when the Alps changed from being seen by the Swiss themselves as an aesthetically unappealing hazardous barrier to be crossed, to being recognized as a cultural symbol of their nation's beauty.
 The region of the Gotthard Pass became the nucleus of the Swiss Confederacy in the early 14th century.
 Nowadays, all mountain areas of Switzerland have a strong skiing and mountaineering culture and are associated with folk arts such as the alphorn and yodeling.
 Other Swiss cultural icons include Swiss chocolate, Swiss cheese, watches, cowbells, banking, and the Swiss Army knives.

 Although there is reasonable doubt whether William Tell ever lived at all, the legend itself had a great impact on the history and culture of Switzerland (statue in Altdorf).